-Helped by its availability on the streaming service Netflix, Gilmore Girls has become a certified classic.
-The series has been praised for its exploration of mature themes, wrapped up in an accessible, fun, and wildly entertaining format.
+Helped by its availability on the streaming service Netflix, the comedy series become a certified classic.
+It’s has been praised for its exploration of mature themes, wrapped up in an accessible, fun, and wildly entertaining ongoing story.
 Gilmore Girls follows three generations of Gilmores as they all learn to deal with their personal and professional lives, while navigating their relationships with one another.

-After its release to streaming service Netflix, the renewed popularity led to a four-episode miniseries followup titled Gilmore Girls: A Year in the Life.
-This explored the lives of the main cast of the show years after the main series had ended, debuting in 2016.
+After its release to streaming service Netflix, the renewed popularity led to a four-episode drama series follow-up titled Gilmore Girls: A Year in the Life.
+This explored the lives of the main stars of the show years after finale, debuting in 2016.
 But what have the Gilmore Girls cast been up to since then?

 Who is in the original Gilmore Girls cast?